-Contact your licensing inspector for an application form.
-Details are required of any relevant experience and training as well as other necessary information (eg, criminal convictions).
-Apply for the certificate in the area in which you work, not the area in which you live (if these are different).
+Contact your Licensing Inspector for an application form.
+Details are required of any relevant experience and training as well as other necessary information (e.g. criminal convictions).

 Appointment of acting managers and temporary managers

 The Act allows an uncertified person to be appointed as an acting or temporary manager if a holder of a Manager's Certificate is not available.
 An acting or temporary manager is considered to have the responsibilities of the holder of a Manager's Certificate and can be prosecuted for breaches of the Act just as the holder of a Manager's Certificate can.